 "I'm growing cold.
 I think I'll head back to the Castle to warm up."

 She says nothing more and doesn't have to.
 The Sheriff pushes herself up from the bench, staggering slightly, and simply waits expectantly to follow.
-Sighing, and looking down at her feet as she begins walking, the brunette remains silent as Emma falls easily in step next to her.
+Sighing, and looking down at her feet as she begins walking away from the gardens, the brunette remains silent as Emma falls easily in step next to her.

 "Regina, can I ask you something?"